InfinityArtist006/Telegram_username_extrator/readme.md

 # Telegram Username Extractor

-Welcome to **Telegram Username Extractor**, a tool designed to extract usernames from all the groups and channels you've joined.
+Welcome to **Telegram Username Extractor**, a tool designed to extract usernames of all the groups and channels you've joined.
 Developed by **Infinity Artist**, this script simplifies the process of gathering usernames for various purposes.

 Contact Me Here: t.me/@Spider006